 What time should I get to Steveston?

 The competing artists will be arriving with their paints and equipment at the Britannia Shipyards site at 9:00am.
-A random draw will then be made to determine where each of them will be painting.
-At 10:00am, each artist will be in place and ready to start.
-Spectators can watch the artists in action around the village anytime between 10:00am and 1:00pm.
+A virtual random draw is made to determine where each of them will be painting.
+Artists will begin with staggered time windows, the first group starting at 9:30 a.m. followed by two more 30 minutes apart.
+Spectators can watch the artists in action around the village anytime between 10:00am and 1:30pm.

 Where exactly will the artists be?

-They will be divided between 40 different outdoor locations.
-These range from the Gulf of Georgia Cannery and Steveston boardwalk to various Moncton Street spots.
-There will also be artists around London Landing and Imperial Landing Park.
+They will be divided between 30 different outdoor locations concentrated along the waterfront.
 It won’t be hard to find them, but you can also check ahead via this handy location map on the event’s website.
-In addition, there will be three live music stages throughout the area to add to the festival atmosphere!

 Many competitors find themselves with shoreline views to paint. | Photo: www.artisanphotography.ca